 Go a step further: decide what time you plan to head out and put it on your calendar.
 And while you're at it, why not pick your route too?

 The more decisions you can make ahead of your run, the fewer decisions you'll have to make in the moment, especially if your day is jam-packed.
 When you plan ahead, you can just put on your running gear and go.

 Watch Your Intensity

-One of the best things you can do is take it easy — especially when you’re starting out.
-Even veterans of the sport emphasize how important it is to take easy days, well, easy.
+One of the best things you can do is take it easy—especially when you're starting out.
+Even veterans of the sport emphasise how important it is to take easy days, well, easy.

 She also notes that running at lower intensities builds up the aerobic energy system (aka, the use of carbs and fats for energy when oxygen is present) used for the bulk of your running.

-As you run, rate your intensity level on a scale of zero to 10.
-Zero is the effort you put in to lie on the couch watching TV, whereas 10 is the equivalent of sprinting all-out.
-Dworecki recommends sticking to an intensity level that feels like a four or five.
+As you run, rate your intensity level on a scale of 0 to 10.
+0 is the effort you put in to lie on the couch watching TV whereas, 10 is the equivalent of sprinting all-out.
+Dworecki recommends sticking to an intensity level that feels like a 4 or 5.

 Learn How to Warm Up and Cool Down Correctly

-The warm-up and cooldown don’t have to be long or complicated to be effective.
-You can start by simply walking for five to 10 minutes before and after your workout, Dworecki says.
+The warm-up and cool-down don't have to be long or complicated to be effective.
+You can start by simply walking for 5 to 10 minutes before and after your workout, Dworecki says.

 Dynamic stretches also help to prepare your body to hit the road or trail.
 These active movements stretch the muscles and move the joints through their full range of motion.
 Dynamic stretches introduce your body to the demands of the workout to come.